shopware/docs/guides/hosting/installation-updates/composer.md

 rw local - locale read and write access
 ```

-Some of these directories like `public` can also be changed to different flysystem to host the files on s3 for example.
+Some of these directories, like `public`, can also be changed to a different [Flysystem](../infrastructure/filesystem.md#flysystem-overview) to host the files on S3.